 Altair was founded in 1991 as an importer of industrial chemicals and have expanded to other chemicals, refrigeration ,and oils.
 Altair is committed to providing the best quality products as well as the most competitive price.
 Altair prides itself on it’s numerous international connections and breadth.

 Hudson Technologies is one of the larger distributors in the United States.
 They hold many patents in the refrigeration industry and claim to be one of the biggest reclamation companies in the country.
 They offer ON-SITE refrigeration services no matter where you are in the country.

 Tulstar was founded back in 1986 and have built up to a leader in industrial chemical and oil distribution.
 They sell many other products as well as refrigerants.

-Lenz Distributors has been in business for eighteen years and sells over three million pounds of refrigerant annually.
+Lenz Distributors has been in business since 1996 and sells over three million pounds of refrigerant annually.

 Dynatemp Refrigerants Company

 Dynatemp International, Inc. is a privately held supplier of refrigerants and refrigerant recovery services founded in 1983.
 Dynatemp has locations in Arizona, North Carolina, and Pennsylvania serving an HVAC/R wholesale customer base of 550+ companies representing over 4,100 HVAC/R wholesale locations nationwide.